SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 triad members to relax whilst waiting for the next raid or queue on a racket.

  9. (4)[Unconfirmed] Gambling House/Casino ->
+The Central hub for all hobbies/events (coop or otherwise) that will use bets (money, items, cars etc).
+This will be where you set up races, bets for various events (still accessible from their buildings, though bettable through the gambling house).
+Mini games for single player and coop could also be added here, such as poker, mahjong etc. Gamling houses would be available in world and/or at a triads turf.

 - *Store and Events:*
 -